Regions

 Bringing together POLIS regional and metropolitan authorities, the Regions Working Group analyses transport and mobility challenges to improve policy coherence and territorial interconnectivity at a higher scale.

-As for cities, having an effective transportation infrastructure network, which enables the free flow of people, goods and services, and permits the necessary commute for work, education, and leisure is central for regional development.
+As for cities, having an effective transport infrastructure network, which enables the free flow of people, goods and services, and permits the necessary commute for work, education, and leisure is central to regional development.
 It emphasizes the significant impact that regional transport and mobility policies can have in a variety of sectors including spatial planning, economic development, land use and housing.
 Regional authorities are thus key in making sure local transport and mobility policies are coherent among themselves and improve interconnectivity between their multiple urban, suburban and rural areas.
-This is no easy task, making the analysis of new types of multilevel governance and cooperation between regional and municipal authorities even more important!
+This is no easy task, analysing new types of multilevel governance and cooperation between regional and municipal authorities even more important!

 Urbanisation has made territories closer and more dependent on each other than before.
 The movement of people and goods going from city to city or from rural areas to cities has increased exponentially, exerting more and more stress on public transport and transport infrastructure.
 Thus, regions need to explore new policies and solutions to make their transport network more sustainable while ensuring good and accessible transport services.
 It has pushed public authorities to work together and look for new partnerships and ways to work with the private sector.
 Either by financing or developing new solutions, the private sector has become a key stakeholder in the mobility and transport sector offering a wide range of services that can help with the transition towards more efficient and sustainable regional transportation.